DragonSenseiGuy/adityan.dev/VercelSetup.md

 - `Personal Website/api/send-email.js` — Vercel Serverless Function for sending emails
 - `Personal Website/package.json` — dependencies for the serverless function (e.g., nodemailer)
 - `Personal Website/server.js` — local Express server for email testing (not used on Vercel)
-- `Personal Website/.nojekyll` — irrelevant to Vercel but harmless

 ---